elunna/nerfhack-changelog/README.md

 Flanking restrictions:
 * You cannot flank if hallucinating, afraid, confused, punished, fumbling, wounded, unaware, or stunned.
 * You must be able to see the monster you want to flank.
-* Monsters cannot flank if eating, sleeping, fleeing, confused, stunned, trapped, petrified, sick, diseased, or hiding.
+* Monsters cannot flank if eating, sleeping, fleeing, confused, stunned, trapped, petrified, sick, diseased, stationary, or hiding.

 Certain roles also count as natural flankers and will get higher bonuses than other roles:
   - Knights